leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

 The classic model of functional reactive programming has two main concepts:

-* time varying values, which can be though of as functions `Time -> a`
+* time-varying values, which can be thought of as functions `Time -> a`
-* events, which can be thought of as time-ordered (possible infinite) streams of `(Time, e)` pairs
+* events, which can be thought of as time-ordered (possibly infinite) streams of `(Time, e)` pairs

 These can be used to model dynamic systems with continous time, but there are also many domains such as games and physics simulations which tend to use fixed time-steps instead, and these kind of systems can be modeled very conveniently using coroutines so that each call to the coroutine represents a single time-step.

 ## Fixed Time-Step FRP

-In fixed time-step FRP, coroutines are analogous to time varying values (or behaviors, as they are sometimes called).
-A coroutine of type `Coroutine a b` can be thought of as a time varying value of type `b` that is dependent on another time varying value of type `a`.
+In fixed time-step FRP, coroutines are analogous to time-varying values (or behaviors, as they are sometimes called).
+A coroutine of type `Coroutine a b` can be thought of as a time-varying value of type `b` that is dependent on another time-varying value of type `a`.

 So, for example, the position of a player character in a game can be thought of as `Position` that is dependent on `KeyboardInput`, so it would have the type